pagkly/Zed/Investopedia4/Low-Income Housing Tax Credit (LIHTC).md

 The Low-Income Housing Tax Credit also provides an income incentive for those who invest in low-income housing projects.
 It is intended to stimulate the creation of more housing for low and middle-income families in communities that would otherwise be out of reach.
 Typically, the dwelling types that receive the Low-Income Housing Tax Credit are multi-family properties.

 There are two main types of credits available.
-The first is a 9% credit, which can only be used if the building project will have no other credits or government subsidies applied to it.
+The first is a 9% credit, which can only be used if the building project [[Will|will]] have no other credits or government subsidies applied to it.
 The second type is a 4% credit, which can be used in conjunction with additional tax credits.
 These credits are applied over a ten-year period and can cover almost the entirety of the taxable expense for the building.4

 The tax credits are allocated to each state by the federal government.
 From there, each state may choose which developers can take advantage of these credits for their housing projects.
-Not every developer or investor will be able to take advantage of this program as there are more applications than available permits issued for construction.
+Not every developer or investor [[Will|will]] be able to take advantage of this program as there are more applications than available permits issued for construction.

 ## Qualifying for the Low-Income Housing Tax Credit